waozixyz/kryon/docs/krb_source_spec.md

 | 3        | Variable | Properties     | Standard Property definitions (ID, Type, Size, Value) |                   |

 ## 4. Component Definition Table

+*(Note: This table stores templates for reusable components defined in `.kry` source files.
+Each entry allows the runtime to dynamically create instances of these components.)*

 Starts at `Component Def Offset` from the File Header.
 Contains `Component Def Count` entries.
-This section stores reusable component templates defined in `.kry` source files (e.g., via `Define ComponentName { ... }`).
-Runtimes can use these definitions to instantiate components dynamically.

 **Each Component Definition Entry:**